 Full Form of PFI – Private Finance Initiative

 The full form of PFI stands for the Private Finance Initiative.
-Private Finance Initiative is a way by which public sector projects are financed through investments by private sector investors.
+It is a way by which public sector projects are financed through investments by private sector investors.
 For this reason, PFI is also known as a public-private partnership because of the relationship between the two sectors.
-It eliminates the need for immediate investments for the projects by the government for the construction, operation, and maintenance of the public projects and thereby reduces its burden as well as the burden on the future taxpayers.
+It eliminates the government's need for direct investment in the projects for public projects' construction, operation, and maintenance.

 Features